orlcar/drug-consumption-data-visualization/README.md

 * Find the best machine learning model to predict whether an individual is a cannabis user when looking at features such as personality traits and demographics.

 * Leverage machine learning methods to analyze relationships between each criterion and its likelihood of leading to cannabis usage.

-* Find and apply the machine learning model with the most accurate predictions for the dataset and find the potential risk of cannabis use.

 # Defining the Workflow

-* Gathering the Data
+* Gathering the data
-* Data Processing
+* Data processing
-* Data Visualization
+* Data visualization
-* Researching the best model that works with out data
+* Researching the best model that works with our data
-* Training and Testing the Model
+* Training and testing the model
-* Evaluating the Model
+* Evaluating the model

 # Data Gathering

-* Find the Training/Testing Data Set
+* Obtain a training/testing data set
-    * Source: "Drug consumption (quantified) Data Set" from the UCI Machine Learning Repository [Weblink]( https://archive.ics.uci.edu/ml/datasets/Drug+consumption+%28quantified%29)
+    * Source: ["Drug consumption (quantified) Data Set" from the UCI Machine Learning Repository] (https://archive.ics.uci.edu/ml/datasets/Drug+consumption+%28quantified%29)

-* Find the Validation Data Set
+* Obtain a validation data set
-    * National Survey on Drug Use and Health, 2017 (NSDUH-2017-DS0001) [Weblink](https://datafiles.samhsa.gov/study-dataset/national-survey-drug-use-and-health-2017-nsduh-2017-ds0001-nid17939)
+    * [National Survey on Drug Use and Health, 2017 (NSDUH-2017-DS0001)] (https://datafiles.samhsa.gov/study-dataset/national-survey-drug-use-and-health-2017-nsduh-2017-ds0001-nid17939)

 # Data Processing